moonline/UW.Olivos-Roche/Paper.rst

           Sidewalk behind tree row at the corner Antonio Malaver St. / Ignacio Warnes St., looking in direction of the avenue Maipú.

-All streets have street lighting and tree rows.
-This makes the sidewalk quite dark at some places.
+There is not much activity on most of the streets, especially at early and late hours, as there are not so many shops and most of them are concentrated around Carlos Villate and Gobernador Manuel Ugarte.

 Cycling
 -------

 There are no bicycle lanes or paths in Olivos Roche.
 The avenues count with heavy traffic and are not comfortable to ride.
-Local streets count with speed bumps every blocks.

 .. list-table::